ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 ## How the original implementation worked
 The core of the CONSTRUCT export is a single function: `constructQueryResultToTriples`. \
 Its structure is a straightforward nested loop: \
-(the table which is the result from computing the WHERE clause of the CONSTRUCT query) iterate over the triple patterns in the CONSTRUCT template and evaluate each triple. \
+For each row of the result table (the table which is the result from computing the WHERE clause of the CONSTRUCT query) iterate over the triple patterns in the CONSTRUCT template and evaluate each triple. \
 Evaluating a triple means resolving each of its three positions (subject, predicate, object) to a concrete string. \
 If all three resolve successfully, the triple is emitted.